blekmus/aws-stable-diffusion/README.md

 ### Step 3: Launching the Instance

 Once your quota increase request is approved, you can proceed with launching the g4dn.xlarge instance.
+You can launch it using one of these two types of instances.
+I would recommend going with on-demand if you want your generated images to persist indefinitely on the instance.

+#### On-Demand

-1. Go to the [AWS EC2](https://ap-southeast-1.console.aws.amazon.com/ec2) dashboard and click on "Instances".
+1. Go to the AWS EC2 dashboard and click on "Instances".
 2. Click on "Launch Instance" to start the EC2 instance creation process.
 3. In the Quick Start section select `Ubuntu` as the AMI.
 4. From the dropdown select a `Deep Learning AMI` with the most recent version of `PyTorch`.